Jpvmello/type-identification-mri-sequences/README.md

 n_other     Number of OTHER samples.
 For all samples, use -1
 ```

 This script outputs three CSV files containing the respective paths and labels of the volumes designated to train, validation and test inside ```data_csv/generated/```.
+The files used in the experiments are provided in this repository.

 ## Training and validation